LordAlucard90/Angular-Tutorial/06 - Routing/readme.md

 }
 ```

-As the previous guard it has to be added to the route definition:
+As the previous guards, it has to be added to the route definition:

 ```typescript
 const appRoutes: Routes = [